karthikeyan5/Flaskentory/README.md

 # Flaskentory

-Inventory Management Web Application made in Flask
+An Inventory Management Web Application made with Flask and PostgreSQL

+Note: Currently completed Masters for Products and Location